dorellang/insight/docs/docs/Visualizations/Visualization.md

  >
  > title - The title of the visualization.
  >
  > properties - The CSS properties of the visualization.
+Attribute `closable` will add a close button.
+Attribute `movable` will add arrow buttons and let the visualization be moved between it's siblings.
+Both Attributes are setted by default.
  >
  > preprocess - A function.
 It modifies the data before being used by the visualization.
  >